 - Reading books together that are written to teach children about sex.

 - Reinforcing your support for your children by letting them know you’re open to talking about any of their questions, feelings, or experiences.

 For more specific suggestions on age-appropriate messages about many sexuality-related topics, you might want to take a look at the tips and information available from the Sexuality Information and Education Council of the United States (SIECUS).
-Additionally, Advocates for Youth has helpful resources that may aid you in planning what messages are appropriate for your children at each developmental stage.

 With the embarrassment you described about sexual topic areas, you may find it beneficial to seek support in processing your past experience with sexual abuse if you haven’t done so already.
 You’re not alone in your shyness and discomfort; many adult survivors have struggles with intimacy and relationships and may even feel guilty or blame themselves for their past trauma.
 Therapy is one method to consider, as well as reading books about healing, attending support groups, or talking with a trusted friend, spiritual leader, mental health professional, or health care provider.

 Your children are lucky to have a parent so committed to their health, safety, and happiness.
 You can do this!
 You may even see and seize a "teachable moment" today.Alice!